keatinl1/Pure-Pursuit-UV-Robot/README.md

 #### "Why not just find the angle between our position and the next waypoint?"

-As the distance to the next waypoint would not always be consistent our steering would also be inconsistent.
-Having the lookahead circle allows you to "tune" how tightly your controller turns so your robot would behave predictably.
+The goal point is used as part of the calculation for wheel velocities.
+As the distance to the next waypoint is not always consistent using the next waypoint instead would get inconsistent steering.
+Having the lookahead circle gives you a goal point a consistent distance away so you can tune how tightly your controller turns giving you a more predictable robot.